Southwest

 #12 Massacre Falls Trail

 Massacre Falls Trail is one of the best hikes in the Superstition Mountains that have a natural waterfall!
 The waterfall is seasonal and surrounded by some of the most beautiful cactus-covered landscapes!
-It’s best explored after a rainy day.
+I recommend hiking this trail after a rainy day.
+When not flowing, you can climb right up to the falls too — can you spot me in the second picture?

 • Trailhead: 33.4715295,-111.4716582